SteadBytes/udacity-intro-to-cs/unit-6-recursion/fibonacci-sequence.md

 # Fibonacci Sequence
 Integer sequence where every number after the first 2 is the sum of the two preceding ones.

-First two numbers are eithe 1,1 or 0,1.
+First two numbers are either 1,1 or 0,1.

 Defined by: